Julia Patterson: Career

 Patterson began her political career by assisting in the effort to incorporate the City of SeaTac, Washington.
 In 1989, she was elected as a founding member of the SeaTac City Council.
-Subsequently, she served three terms as a State Representative and two terms as a State Senator in the Washington State Legislature, representing Washington's 33rd Legislative District.
+Subsequently, she served three terms as a state representative and two as a state senator in the Washington State Legislature, representing the 33rd Legislative District.

-For 12 years, Patterson served as a member of the King County Council, representing District Five, which consists of portions of South King County, including Kent, Des Moines, Burien, Seatac and Renton.
+For 12 years, Patterson served as a member of the King County Council, representing District Five, which consists of portions of South King County, including Kent, Des Moines, Burien, Seatac, and Renton.
 Patterson also served as a Sound Transit board member and chair of the Transportation Policy Board of the Puget Sound Regional Council.

-In 2013, Patterson announced that she would not run for a fourth term on the King County Council.
+In 2013, Patterson announced she would not run for a fourth term on the King County Council.
 In 2004, Patterson was nominated to serve on the Washington State Gambling Commission.
-She now serves as Vice Chair of the commission, and her term is set to expire in 2024.
+She served as vice chair of the commission, and her term expired in 2024.

 Patterson has written several op-ed columns for The Seattle Times.